-- Clean and Aerate The Soil – In addition to pruning, it is important to loosen the soil around all of the plants in your landscaping.
+In addition to pruning, it is important to loosen the soil around all of the plants in your landscaping.
 This is also the perfect time to remove all old mulch, dead leaves and other debris that may be hanging out in your garden from the winter.
-By doing this, you help improve the overall health of your soil and provide your plants with the head start that they need.
+This will help improve the overall health of your soil and provide your plants with the head start that they need.

-- Remove Dead Annuals – If you haven’t already done so, clear the way for a fresh batch of annuals by removing the dead plants that remain from the previous growing season.
-This is a pretty easy task, which can be accomplished by simply pulling all dead annuals out with your hand.
+If you haven’t already done so, remove the dead plants and clear the way for a fresh batch of annuals.
+This is a pretty easy task which can be accomplished by simply pulling all dead annuals out with your hand.

-A lovely yard takes work, but with a little spring landscape cleanup effort, you can take the most drab and damaged winter lawn and garden and turn them into a lush, beautiful spring landscape.
+A lovely yard takes work.
+With a little spring landscape cleanup effort, you can take the most drab and damaged winter lawn and garden and turn them into a lush, beautiful spring landscape.
 Get started now with these tips and you can be sure that you will have one of the best looking yards in the neighborhood.